One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Day 7 Ljubljana

-On the last day of your week in Slovenia, head back to the capital to either continue your journey onwards or to head home.
+On the last day of your week in Slovenia, head back to the capital to continue your journey or head home.

 You can either drive back to Ljubljana if you have a hire car or take a direct train from Metlika to Ljubljana.
 The journey takes around 2h 40m.